Additive Manufacturing Post Processing that Transforms the Surface Finish of 3D Printed Metal Parts

 Additively manufacturing metal parts is a maturing technology.
 3D printed components are now used in mainstream aerospace, motorsport, automotive, medical devices and other advanced applications.

 Surface finishing is adapting to meet the needs of additive manufacturers.
 Holding back the benefit of adopting AM parts for some applications has often been the finish and appearance of the part.
 Being able to design and print complex shapes is all well and good.
 Being able to surface finish them though can be difficult, time consuming and expensive, especially if done by hand or with benchtop power tools.
 Such methods are more likely to damage AM parts and fail to be effective on internal surfaces or deep undercuts.

 Fintek has played a significant role along with AM manufacturers, universities and the MTC, in developing automated surface finishing processes that work.
 You can read more about that here.

-Fintek provides subcontract services to automate finishing of 3D printed parts using a range of machines from two world leaders in surface finishing technologies - OTEC Präzisionsfinish GmbH and RENA Technologies Austria GmbH.
+Fintek provides subcontract services to automate finishing of 3D printed parts using machines from world leaders in surface finishing technologies - OTEC Präzisionsfinish GmbH , RENA Technologies Austria GmbH and Palms.